oVirt/ovirt-site/source/documentation/quickstart/quickstart-guide.html.md

 Now that you have logged in to the administration portal, configure your oVirt environment by defining the data center, host cluster, networks and storage.
-Even though this guide makes use of the default resources configured during installation, if you are setting up a oVirt environment with completely new components, you should perform the configuration procedure in the sequence given here.
+Even though this guide makes use of the default resources configured during installation, if you are setting up an oVirt environment with completely new components, you should perform the configuration procedure in the sequence given here.

 ### Configure Data Centers

 A data center is a logical entity that defines the set of physical and logical resources used in a managed virtual environment.
-Think of it as a container which houses clusters of hosts, virtual machines, storage and networks.
+Think of it as a container that houses clusters of hosts, virtual machines, storage and networks.

 By default, oVirt creates a data center at installation.
 Its type is configured from the installation script.

-To access it, navigate to the Tree pane, click Expand All, and select the Default data center.
+To view it, click the vertical menu and select **Compute** > **Data Centers**.
+Click on the default data center’s name to review or edit its settings.
-On the Data Centers tab, the Default data center displays.

 ![Figure 2.
 Data Centers Tab](/images/wiki/Data-center-view.png "Figure 2.
 Data Centers Tab")

-The Default data center is used for this document, however if you wish to create a new data center see the [oVirt Administration Guide](/documentation/admin-guide/administration-guide/).
+The default data center is used for this document, however if you wish to create a new data center see the [oVirt Administration Guide](/documentation/admin-guide/administration-guide/).

 ### Configure Clusters